volur-ai/python-volur-sdk/examples/azure-function/README.md

 ## Required infrastructure

-In order to deploy an Azure Function to upload data using Volur AI SDK, this infrastructure must be in-place in an Azure Resource Group:
+In order to deploy an Azure Function to upload data using Völur SDK, this infrastructure must be in-place in an Azure Resource Group:

 - Azure Storage Container with a blob container,